 All the steps Lawson has taken to build Price Studios are paying dividends.
 “Business is just crazy,” he says.
 “Things come in waves and we just do them all.”

-Lawson believes in three basic principles and sticks to them:
+Both Lawson and Price Concrete Studio believe in three basic principles and sticks to them:

 - Only excellent work will do.